-I once had in my head a lot of old BMW detail information, but it is mostly gone now.
+I once had a lot of old BMW detail information in my head, but it is mostly gone now.
 I was able to document some of this info during a visit with Chuck, a BMW restorer.
 Consider this to be a guide and neither complete nor exactly accurate.

-When you see “mid 57” that means the first couple of years of production.
-Many defects were corrected and released in the marketing known as the “accessory group.”
-This change (fix) was more important than the changes in late 1960 when it was denoted by BMW with the added suffix, /2.
+When you see “mid 57”, Which means the first couple of years of production, many defects were corrected and released in the marketing known as the “accessory group.”
+These changes (fixes) were more important than the changes in late 1960 when BMW denoted it with the added suffix, /2.

-Changes were common over the next several years, the largest being telescopic forks, replacing the Earles forks and it is called the US model.
+Changes were common over the next several years, the largest being in 1968-69 with telescopic forks, replacing the Earles forks.
+Those are called the US models.

 Wheels and Hubs

-The wheels for the single cylinder models (R26 & R27) had only 36 spokes and the twins had 40 spoke wheels.
-Only two hubs were offered for the production of the twin cylinder Earles fork models.
-There may have been many different casting changes due to a change in technology, but only two that affected the spoke pattern.
+The wheels for the single-cylinder models (R26 & R27) had only 36 spokes, and the twins had 40 spoke wheels.
+Only two hubs were offered for the production of the twin-cylinder Earles fork models.
+There may have been many different casting changes due to a change in technology, but only two affected the spoke pattern.
 The first ones had 3.5 mm (actual .120″) spokes that crossed each other near the hub.
-The later ones (from mid 57 on) had 4 mm (actual .136″) spokes that crossed each other in the middle.
-The early ones were too small (weak) and a very poor pattern for sidecar forces and so were “beefed up” a bit.
+The later ones (from mid-57 on) had 4 mm (actual .136″) spokes that crossed each other in the middle.
+The early ones were too small (weak) and had a very poor pattern for sidecar forces and so were “beefed up” a bit.

 The early pattern.
 See how the spokes cross very near the hub?

 The later double cross pattern.
 See how the spokes cross almost in the middle?
 The spokes must not touch where they cross.
-If they touch and seem to “bend around” each other then the rim is laced up backward, or the rim isn’t an original type.
-Some rims are “out” and they sort of work.
-Contact Vech for current products.
+If they touch and seem to “bend around” each other, then the rim is laced up backward, or the rim isn’t an original type.

 This is the early hub used up till mid 57, showing the details so that one can identify a bare hub.
-I have shown it with a US quarter.
+I have shown it with a US quarter for size comparison.
 For our foreign visitors, that coin is 24.2 mm in diameter.
-Here you can see that a larger coin would fit the curve much better.
+Here, a larger coin would fit the curve much better.
 The recess into the hub for the spokes is rather shallow.

 This rim is on a /3, but the paint scheme is identical to painted rims through the /2 series.
 They were never imported into the USA with this paint scheme but were common in the rest of the world.